phani125/Project-15/readme.md

 ## Time taken:

-- This project took me 3 hours to build from scratch.
+- This project took me 3 hours to build from scratch and for making responsive it took me extra 30min.